risk-first/website/practices/Prioritisation.md

 -- estimating:  holding the risks in your hand and saying, which is heavier?

-Risk first planning:  break down the goal into the biggest risks3
+Risk-First planning:  break down the goal into the biggest risks3